 Why it’s so awesome: When you’re looking for Prague vacation ideas, you need some locations that are just relaxing, and this island is the perfect choice for that.
 It’s a small island on the Vltava River that’s often the location for open-air events in the city.
 The rest of the time, it’s a quiet natural area lined with trees and park benches where you can take a picnic and escape the city.

 Why it’s so awesome: Visiting Prague can be expensive and sometimes you just want to go somewhere that will be fun and free at the same time.
 This is the perfect place for that.
-Most of the exhibits are free and there is also an art gallery, park and café nearby so you can enjoy a whole afternoon at this site without spending much money at all.
+Most of the exhibits are free and there is also a gallery filled with European art, a park and a café nearby so you can enjoy a whole afternoon at this site without spending much money at all.

 What to do there: Check the website for events that you’re interested in.
 Once you’re there, sneak around to the riverside where two sphinxes guard the door and then go upstairs for the free exhibits.
 Afterwards, spend time in Art Park with the family or head into the café.
 You can look through art books while you sip your tea or play the piano, it’s all up to you.

 Why it’s so awesome: Jilska Absintherie is very close to Old Town and explores the history of this alcoholic beverage in happy detail.
 This drink was the darling of Europe for years and there are still several venues in Prague that serve different varieties of distilled absinthe that you can try.
 The Jilska Absintherie is one of the best in the city and it’s within walking distance from the usual tourist spots.